octdobre/containers/docker/Networking/Bridge_Exercises.md

 # :bridge_at_night: Bridge(User Defined) Networking Exercises

-## Exercise 1: Two containers on same network
+## Exercise 1: Two containers on the same network

 Create `network`:
 ```
 docker network create --subnet 192.168.10.0/24 net1
 ```

 Open a second `terminal`.
-Run this each `command` in each `terminal`:
+Run each `command` in each `terminal`:

 ```
 docker run --name agent1 --rm -it --network net1 nicolaka/netshoot /bin/bash
 docker run --name agent2 --rm -it --network net1 nicolaka/netshoot /bin/bash
 ```

-Run this commaand in both and find out each `container's` `ip`:
+Run this command in both and find out each `container's` `ip`:
 ```
 ip a
 ```

 Run this command to check if the `containers` can reach each other.
 ```
 ping -c 2 <ip of other container>
 ```